MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 </div>
 </br>

-Before going ahead, it’s a good place to point how the users can find more information about the plugins.
+Before going ahead, it's a good place to point how the users can find more information about the plugins.
 As mentioned above, some plugins have source files, not just pre-built libraries.
 These files can be examined to find some not detailed information about its internal working.
-The header-, and source files can be found at “C:\\SiliconLabs\\SimplicityStudio\\v4\\developer\\sdks\\gecko_sdk_suite\\v2.6\\protocol\\zigbee\\app\\framework”, under “plugin”, “plugin-soc” and “plugin-host” folders.
+The header, and source files can be found at "C:\\SiliconLabs\\SimplicityStudio\\v4\\developer\\sdks\\gecko_sdk_suite\\v2.6\\protocol\\zigbee\\app\\framework", under "plugin", "plugin-soc" and "plugin-host" folders.
 This separation is used to identify the commonly used, SoC and Host specific plugins.

-These files are available from the AppBuilder as well, but some extra information can be found, as the implemented-, defined callbacks and APIs by the plugin.
+These files are available from the AppBuilder as well, but some extra information can be found, as the implemented, defined callbacks and APIs by the plugin.
 See Figure 3‑10.
 <div align="center">
   <img src="./images/plugin_details.png">
 </div>